-As mentioned, a pseudo-builder also provides more flexibility in parsing arguments than you can get with a Builder.
-The next example shows a pseudo-builder with a named argument that modifies the filename, and a separate argument for the resource file (rather than having the builder figure it out by file extension).
-This example also demonstrates using the global AddMethod function to add a method to the global Environment class, so it will be used in all subsequently created environments.
+A pseudo-builder is useful because it gives you more flexibility parsing arguments than you can get with a standard Builder.
+The next example shows a pseudo-builder with a named argument that modifies the filename, and a separate optional argument for a resource file (rather than having the builder figure it out by file extension).
+This example also demonstrates using the global AddMethod function to add a method to the global Environment class, so it will be available in all subsequently created environments.

 '''

-def BuildTestProg(env, testfile, resourcefile, testdir="tests"):
+def BuildTestProg(env, testfile, resourcefile="", testdir="tests"):

-"""Build the test program;
+"""Build the test program.

-'''

-'''

-prepends "test" to src and target,

-and puts target into testdir."""
+Prepends "test " to src and target and puts the target into testdir.

+If the build is running on Windows, also make use of a resource file,

+if supplied.

-srcfile = "test%s.c" % testfile
+srcfile = f"test {testfile}.c"

-target = "%s/test%s" % (testdir, testfile)
+target = f"{testdir}/test{testfile}"

-if env['PLATFORM'] == 'win32':
+if env['PLATFORM'] == 'win32' and resourcefile:

 resfile = env.RES(resourcefile)

 p = env.Program(target, [srcfile, resfile])

 else:

 p = env.Program(target, srcfile)

 return p

 AddMethod(Environment, BuildTestProg)

 env = Environment()

 env.BuildTestProg('stuff', resourcefile='res.rc')

 '''